cbarron1/Metrovania/README.md

 Installing
 ----------

+To run on Windows, all that is needed is to download the Windows folder and run the executable inside.

+To run on Linux, there are more steps involved.
 Before building the program the user will need to install the SDL, SDL\_image, and SDL\_mixer libraries.
 Apart from that, all that should be necessary is a C++ compiler.
 The user runs 'make' to build the program.
 It has been tested on both Ubuntu and Red Hat Enterprise Linux, but should work on other platforms as well.

 Controls
 --------